 Biography

-Pavel Kohout (b.
-1976), winner of the prestigious First Prize, Gold Medal and J. S. Bach Prize at one of the world's largest international organ competitions, the International Organ Competition in Tokyo 2000, is regarded today as one of the finest concert recitalists of his generation.
-He has won additional first prizes at international organ contests in Ljubljana 1998, Vilnius 1999 and several other main prizes and diplomas at competitions in Praha, Poznan, Kaliningrad, Brugges and Lübeck, including the "Dancing Angel" prize of the European Music Competition for Youth.
+The Czech concert organist Pavel Kohout gained world recognition as a brilliant organ virtuoso for his exceptional sense of music, enormous technique and natural interpretation.
+Already in the age of 24, he became First Prize, Gold Medal and J. S. Bach Prize Winner at prestigious Int.
+Organ Competition in Musashino-Tokyo, one of the world´ s largest international music competitions, opening him all kind of concert venues, famous concert halls, universities, cathedrals, churches world-wide and is regarded today as one of the finest European concert recitalists.
+He won additional First Prizes at international competitions in Ljubljana 1995 and 1998, Vilnius 1999 and several other major prizes and diplomas at international organ competitions in Prague, Poznan, Kaliningrad, Brugges and Lübeck, including the "Dancing Angel" Prize awarded from the European Union of Music Competitions.

-He is a graduate of the Prague Conservatory (Jan Kalfus) and the Music Faculty of the Academy of Performing Arts in Prague, under the tutelage of Prof. Jaroslav Tůma.
-He continued his studies in historical performance practice with renowned specialist Prof. Jacques van Oortmerssen at the Amsterdam Conservatory.
+Pavel Kohout is a graduate of the Prague Conservatory (Jan Kalfus) and the Music Faculty of the Academy of Performing Arts in Prague, under the tutelage of Prof. Jaroslav Tůma and Doc.
+Anna Machova.
+He continued his studies in historical performance practice with renowned specialist Prof. Jacques van Oortmerssen at the Amsterdam Conservatory in the Netherlands.
 He has attended international master classes by Harald Vogel, Ludger Lohmann, Michel Bouvard, Olivier Latry.
-In 2010 he successfully finalized his Ph.D degree in historical performance practice of the South German and Czech baroque organ music at the Academy of Performing Arts in Prague.
+In 2010 he obtained degree doctor philosophiae in historical performance practice of the South German and Czech baroque organ music at the Academy of Performing Arts in Prague.

 Brief biography

-Winner of both the prestigious First Prize and the J. S. Bach Prize at the one of the world's largest international organ competition Musashino – Tokyo 2000, Pavel Kohout is regarded today as one of the most brilliant representatives of the new generation of European organists.
+Winner of both, the prestigious First Prize and the J. S. Bach Prize at the one of the world's largest international organ competition Musashino – Tokyo 2000, Pavel Kohout is regarded today as one of the most brilliant representatives of the new generation of European concert artists.

 Pavel Kohout has won a number of prizes at international organ competitions including first prizes at international contests in Ljubljana 1998 and Vilnius 1999 and several other special awards including the "Dancing Angel" prize of the European Music Competition for Youth.

-As a recitalist and soloist, Pavel Kohout performs with various ensembles and orchestras throughout Europe, Russia, Asia, Australia, New Zealand and the United States.
-His further activities include an ongoing collaboration with Czech National Radio for the project "Historical Organs", presents international master classes and continues recording on CDs.
+As a concert organist, pianist and orchestra´s soloist, Pavel Kohout performs throughout entire Europe, Russia, Asia, Australia, New Zealand and the United States.
+His further activities include an ongoing collaboration with Czech National Radio for the project "Historical Organs", presents international master classes, act as juror and continues recording on diverse CDs.

 Overview